feelware/vault/source-material/textbooks/Operating Systems - Principle and Practice.md

 ### Process management

 - Early OSes were forced to manage processes at kernel-level.
 Nowadays, many user-level applications can manage other processes.
 The shell is one of such applications.

+#wip

+## Chapter 4: Concurrency and Threads

+- Threads are pieces of code written in **sequence** but executed in **parallel**.
+They give the illusion of infinite processors by multiplexing the current tasks on a finite number of processors, running a small portion of these tasks at the time.
 -